jelle619/cahcaw.nl/3_7_Leverage.md

 ## 1.10.22

 And that is it right....
 What was supposed to be the final day, evaded....
 For now.
-We never got a response from our contact person on this last mail.
+We never got a response from our contact person on the last mail.
 He probably out of frustration accepted our plea without feeling like responding.